LuiizOt/LuiizOt/README.md

 ### Contact
 ---
-You can reach me via <a href="https://www.linkedin.com/in/luizot/"> Linkedin </a> or e-mailing me!
+You can reach me via <a href="https://www.linkedin.com/in/luizot/">Linkedin</a> or e-mailing me!